edgedb/edgedb-js/.github/ISSUE_TEMPLATE/bug-report--query-builder-.md

-For EdgeDB CLI version: Run `edgedb --version` from anywhere For `edgedb-js` version: Run `npm list edgedb --depth=0` from your project directory For `@edgedb/generate` version: See the comment at the top of any of the generated files in `dbschema/edgeql-js` For Typescript version: Run `npm list typescript --depth=0` from your project directory For Node/Deno version: Run `node --version` or `deno --version` -->
+For EdgeDB CLI version: Run `edgedb --version` from anywhere For `edgedb-js` version: Run `npm list edgedb --depth=0` from your project directory For `@edgedb/generate` version: See the comment at the top of any of the generated files in `dbschema/edgeql-js` For TypeScript version: Run `npm list typescript --depth=0` from your project directory For Node/Deno version: Run `node --version` or `deno --version` -->